Skip to main content

 Questions?

 The team is happy to address any questions you may have about the application, the project, and criteria.
-Please email your questions to internetforall@comsoc.org and we have a team member get back to you.
+Please email your questions to internetforall@comsoc.org and we will have a team member get back to you.